vlad-pbr/sensor-monitoring/README.md

   range, but in the real world other factors would come into play.
 Current implementation allows to have multiple validators validating various ranges of the same sensor, but makes it easy to expand on validation logic in the future.
+- Usage of third-party libraries is allowed.
+Only select, widely acknowledged and trusted libraries were used.
+  The reason behind the decision is to provide a solution to some of the problems irrelevant to the task.
+For example, `pydantic` was chosen to load and validate configuration so no irrelevant bugs would occur as a result of faulty code that would otherwise have to be manually implemented.

 ## Usage